sumikrsh/ReproducibleResearch_PA1/README.md

 # ReproducibleResearch_PA1

-Reproducible Research peer assignment 1
+This folder contains files for peer assignment 1 of Reproducible Research course in Coursera.